Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 ## Toolkit Components

+[Authentication](toolkit/authentication) - Displays a user interface when network and ArcGIS authentication challenges occur.
+[Compass](toolkit/compass) - Shows a compass direction when the map is rotated.
+Auto-hides when the map points north.
+[Indoors](toolkit/indoors) - Provides composable API for use in indoors workflows, such as filtering floor plan data in a geo view by a site, a building in the site, or a floor in the building.

-The project is structured into two folders, `microapps` and `toolkit` each containing many modules, and a folder for releasing a bill of materials (BOM).
+The toolkit gradle project is structured into two folders, `microapps` and `toolkit` each containing many modules, and a folder for releasing a bill of materials (BOM).

 ```
 arcgis-maps-sdk-kotlin-toolkit